Ree6-Applications/Ree6/README.md

 [![Discord](https://img.shields.io/discord/805149057004732457?logo=discord&style=for-the-badge)](https://support.ree6.de)

 # Disclaimer
-Please be aware that Im a Student and can't work full-time on the Bot, and that I am paying for every costs that comes up to keep this Project alive!
+Please be aware that I'm a Student and can't work full-time on the Bot, and that I am paying for every costs that comes up to keep this Project alive!
 I'm thankful for every donation that I receive on [Ko-fi](https://ko-fi.com/presti).

 # Support